Comput3rSaysNo/CurrentWeatherData/CurrentWeatherData.Web/README.md

 # CurrentWeatherData.Web

 ## Description
-This project is a front-end UI built for testing CurrentWeatherData.API in the same solution.
+Frontend UI written in Vuejs for getting weather reports from CurrentWeatherData.API

-Please ensure CurrentWeatherData.API service is already running before starting this app.
+Ensure CurrentWeatherData.API is already running under https on port 44313 (https://localhost:44313) If the port or protocol changes, edit the Api Base Uri in ./src/components/Home.vue to match

 ## Project setup
 ```